-If a child has an experience where they do not fight or flight, they might feel helpless and will freeze, disconnect, withdraw, people-please or behave submissively.
+If a child has an experience where they cannot fight or flight, they might feel helpless and will freeze, disconnect, withdraw, people-please or behave submissively.
 Over time, with developmental trauma, or lots of little traumas, the nervous system can adapt to stay in this state of low-energy, lethargy and disconnection from themselves, others and the world around them.
-Students who are disconnected in this way tend to need more support to develop interoception.
+Children who are disconnected in this way tend to need more support to develop interoception.

 When the freeze/please response is activated over a prolonged period of time, this can lead to dissociation and depression.
 Dissociation is a mental process where a person disconnects from their thoughts, feelings, memories or sense of identity.
 When someone is dissociated, their thoughts can become overwhelming and the thought of connecting with their feelings can be too intense.
-Interoception strategies can help your students feel safe to reconnect with the physical sensations in their bodies to process both past and present emotions and re-engage with life.
+Interoception strategies can help your child to feel safe to reconnect with the physical sensations in their bodies to process both past and present emotions and re-engage with life.

-How will my students feel and behave with interoception?
+How will my child feel and behave with interoception?

-Knowing how to feel their feelings can help your students increase their attention span, confidence, social skills, resourcefulness and resilience.
-Developing interoceptive awareness helps your students read, express and meet their own needs.
-A strong connection with the feelings in their bodies can help them manage overwhelming thoughts and be ready to learn.
-Your students may demonstrate resistance to feeling their emotions and there are strategies available to help with that.
+Knowing how to feel their feelings can help your child to increase their focus, confidence, social skills and resourcefulness.
+Developing interoceptive awareness helps your child to read, express and meet their own needs.
+A strong connection with the feelings in their bodies can help them manage overwhelming thoughts and enjoy life.
+Your child may demonstrate resistance to feeling their emotions and there are strategies available to help with that.